Enigmatic-Smile/docs/reimbursement.md

-    ['500', 'reimbursement-network-invalid-account-country', 'Network responded bank account country is invalid'], ['500', 'reimbursement-network-invalid-currency', 'Network responded the selected currency is invalid'], ['400', 'reimbursement-network-multiple-accounts-found', 'Network responded multiple bank accounts were found'], ['500', 'reimbursement-network-others, 'Network responded with an irregular issue'], ['500', 'reimbursement-request-failed, 'Failed to submit reimbursement request to network'], ]}
+    ['500', 'reimbursement-network-invalid-account-country', 'Network responded bank account country is invalid'], ['500', 'reimbursement-network-invalid-currency', 'Network responded the selected currency is invalid'], ['400', 'reimbursement-network-multiple-accounts-found', 'Network responded multiple bank accounts were found'], ['500', 'reimbursement-network-others', 'Network responded with an irregular issue'], ['500', 'reimbursement-request-failed', 'Failed to submit reimbursement request to network'], ]}
 />